Ward's: Ward's AutoWorld

 Ward's AutoWorld is an automobile trade magazine.
 It has been published since 1924, originally as Cram Report, and continues into modern times with a monthly print version (Ward's AutoWorld), twice-monthly newsletters (Ward's Automotive Reports and Ward's Engine and Vehicle Technology Update), and subscription website.

+Acquisitions

+Ward's was acquired by International Thomson Publishing in 1981 and sold to K-III (now Rent Group) in 1990.